Tristen-Finley/AIO-Bot/README.md

 - Some fun image processing functions (for the memes)
 - general moderation quality of life feautres (similar to the current bot commands)

 If anyone thinks of anything else let me know and I'll add it.
-Anyone isa free to contribute, just make a PR.
+Anyone is free to contribute, just make a PR.

 ## Command List
 ### Each command must be used with the prefix '$', so the bot will recognize the message as a command.